AndrewDMorgan/DreamBerd-Interpretor-work-in-progress-/README.md

 Features, not bugs:
  * You may be asking why there isn't any importants.
 Well, the tariffs simply cost too much, so we'll export instead (correction; I may have both, and everything requires an export and import, only having one or the other results in a runtime or compile time error (depends on how nice I am, aka really just how lazy I am--very))!
  * A Standard Library!!!
-Does it work? idk, nothing runs yet, so it can't not work
+Does it work? idk, nothing runs yet, so it can't not work.
+Anyways, in the claims people often make about Rust, if it compiles, it has to work, right?